-Because we operate in a highly regulated industry, we are subject to program reviews, audits, investigations, claims of noncompliance, and lawsuits by government agencies, regulatory agencies, students, stockholders, and other third parties alleging noncompliance with applicable legal requirements, many of which are imprecise and subject to interpretation.
+Because we operate in a highly regulated industry, we are subject to program reviews, audits, investigations, claims of non-compliance, and lawsuits by government agencies, regulatory agencies, students, stockholders, and other third parties alleging non-compliance with applicable legal requirements, many of which are imprecise and subject to interpretation.
 As we grow larger, this scrutiny of our business may increase.
 If the result of any such proceeding is unfavorable to us, we may lose or have limitations imposed on our state licensing, accreditation, or Title IV program participation; be required to pay monetary damages (including triple damages in certain whistleblower suits); or be subject to fines, injunctions, or other penalties, any of which could have a material adverse effect on our business, prospects, financial condition, and results of operations.
 In this regard, we are currently subject to an investigation by the Department of Education's Office of Inspector General, which we believe is focused on the manner in which we have compensated our enrollment counselors and managers, and a qui tam lawsuit brought by a former employee alleging violations in the same area.
-See "Risk Factors - The Office of Inspector General of the Department of Education has commenced an investigation of Grand Canyon University, which is ongoing and which may result in fines, penalties, other sanctions, and damage to our reputation in the industry," "Risk Factors - We were recently notified that a qui tam lawsuit has been filed against us alleging, among other things, that we have improperly compensated certain of our enrollment counselors, and we may incur liability, be subject to sanctions, or experience damage to our reputation as a result of this lawsuit," and "Regulation - Regulation of Federal Student Financial Aid Programs - Incentive compensation rule."
+See "Risk Factors - The Office of Inspector General of the Department of Education in the industry," "Risk Factors - We were recently notified that a qui tam lawsuit has been filed against us alleging, among other things, that we have improperly compensated currenollment counselors, and we may incur liability, be subject to sanctions, or experience damage to our reputation as a result of this lawsuit," and "Regulation - Regulation of Federal Student Financial Aid Programs - Incentive compensation rule."
 Claims and lawsuits brought against us, even if they are without merit, may also result in adverse publicity, damage our reputation, negatively affect the market price of our stock, adversely affect our student enrollments, and reduce the willingness of third parties to do business with us.
-Even if we adequately address the issues raised by any such proceeding and successfully defend against it, we may have to devote significant financial and management resources to address these issues, which could harm our business.
+Even if we adequately address the issues ru